-During the next days we will traverse the heartland of Södermanlands.
-The last ice age left its marks: the landcape is smoothed, high-piled, flattened, shaped.
-Our route is a wild beauty, peppered with the typical red and ocher coloured framehouses.
+Over the next few days, we will traverse the heartland of Södermanlands.
+The last ice age left its marks: the landscape is smoothed, high-piled, flattened, shaped.
+Our route is a wild beauty, peppered with the typical red and ocher-colored frame houses.
 You will enjoy the landscape.

 In Gnesta we swap our bikes for the train and will reach Katrineholm (named after the duchess Catharina Gyllenhorn) in about 30 minutes.
-We use the oldest and still most important railway track of Sweden.
-A short ride on our bikes takes us to our destination for two nights, the Dufweholms Herrgard, one of Sweden’s Historic Hotels.
-Located directly at the lakeside, the estate invites us for a swim, a visit to the sauna and pleasant relaxation in the stylish lounge.
+We use the oldest and most important railway track of Sweden.
+A short ride on our bikes takes us to our destination for two nights, the Dufweholms Herrgard, one of Sweden's Historic Hotels.
+Located directly at the lakeside, the estate invites us for a swim, a visit to the sauna, and pleasant relaxation in the stylish lounge.
 A remarkable cuisine and a well-sorted wine cellar add to our well-being.

 Overnight in Katrineholm

 Day 5: Excursion Floda Kyrka (25 miles/40 km)

 Along small trails we enjoy the calm and solitude of an almost unspoiled nature.
 With some luck we will catch sight of one of the thousands of elks or even of the nowadays rare ospreys.
 Shortly before our lunch break we reach Floda Kyrka.
 In the former rural community, this sacred building impresses with its size and its splendid liturgical frescoes of the 15th century.
 Clerically, it belongs to the diocese of Stärgnäs of the so-called Swedish Church, the country's largest denomination.

 In the afternoon, we take the train back to Katrineholm.
-Before dinner there is still enough time for a refreshing bath in the lake or a relaxing sauna session.
+Before dinner there is still enough time for a refreshing swim in the lake or a relaxing sauna session.

 Overnight in Katrineholm